UN Employee Tax Benefits and Requirements

 - Rental subsidies provided by the UN

-Filing Requirements Despite Exemption
+Filing Requirements Despite the Exemption

-Even though UN salaries are exempt from US taxation, UN employees who are US citizens or green card holders must still file US tax returns if they meet the filing thresholds.
+Even though UN salaries are exempt from US taxation, UN employees who are US citizens or green card holders must still file US tax returns if they meet the applicable filing thresholds.
+The exemption reduces your taxable income — it does not eliminate the filing obligation.

 How to Report UN Income